Jeffrey Leiden, M.D., Ph.D.

 David serves as Chair of the Wellcome Trust Sanger Institute’s Scientific Advisory Board.
 A member of the National Academy of Medicine and the American Academy of Arts and Sciences, David was named a Champion of Change by the White House for his leadership in creating and leading the Global Alliance for Genomic and Health.

 Stuart A. Arbuckle

 Executive Vice President and Chief Commercial Officer

 Mr. Arbuckle has more than 25 years of experience in leading global sales and marketing efforts at biopharmaceutical companies.
-Prior to joining Vertex, Mr. Arbuckle held multiple commercial leadership roles at Amgen, Inc., a 17,000-person biotechnology company.
-As Vice President and General Manager, Oncology Business Unit, he led sales, marketing, patient advocacy and access efforts for Amgen’s portfolio of cancer medicines.
+Prior to joining Vertex, Mr. Arbuckle held multiple commercial leadership roles at Amgen, Inc. As Vice President and General Manager, Oncology Business Unit, he led sales, marketing, patient advocacy and access efforts for Amgen’s portfolio of cancer medicines.
 He was responsible for sales and marketing efforts for Aranesp®, Neulasta® and NEUPOGEN®, which accounted for more than $5 billion in sales in 2011, and led the successful launches of XGEVA® and Nplate®.
-Most recently, he served as Vice President and Regional General Manager where he led efforts to expand Amgen's presence in Japan and emerging markets in Asia, the Middle East and Africa.
+Most recently, he served as Vice President and Regional General Manager where he led efforts to expand Amgen's presence in Japan, Asia, the Middle East and Africa.